alexa-labs/workshop-in-skill-purchasing/README.md

 ### Lab 3 - Persist and Manage Inventory

-In Lab 3, you will update the skill's inteaction model to include intents to check hint inventory levels, create the Amazon DynamoDB table which will store hint inventory levels, and update the skill's handler code to handle the new intent and persist the inventory levels in the data table.
+In Lab 3, you will update the skill's interaction model to include intents to check hint inventory levels, create the Amazon DynamoDB table which will store hint inventory levels, and update the skill's handler code to handle the new intent and persist the inventory levels in the data table.

 [Lab 3](./lab-3-guide.md)